How to have fair fights about money

 How to stop fighting with your spouse about money

-This is a guest post from GLBL, who writes about personal finance at Gather Little by Little.
+This article was written by GLBL, who writes about personal finance at Gather Little by Little.

 Many sources cite money as the number one cause of marital strife.
 Some of you probably know this from first-hand experience.
 I can relate, too.
 My wife and I are very close, but money has always been a touchy subject, and unfortunately has led to a more than a few "disagreements".